 With our small class size of only 60 students each year, our professors and staff know all of the students by name.
 Our professors challenge and engage students and are committed to teaching the law.
 All full-time faculty are tenure-track professors.

 The first-year program for all students is mandatory.
 Students are split into two sections for the majority of their classes.
-Every student will have mandatory Aboriginal law courses in both their first and second year, and Aboriginal law will be woven into all courses where appropriate.
+Every student will have mandatory Aboriginal and Indigenous law courses in both their first and second year, and Aboriginal law will be woven into all courses where appropriate.